 If a person has sleep apnea, they’re far more likely to snore than someone who breathes freely.

-How to Block Out the Sound of a Snoring Neighbor
+How To Block Out The Sound of A Snoring Neighbor

-So, now that you know what could be causing your neighbor to snore, what can you do about it?
+Now you know what could be causing your neighbor to snore, what can you do about it?

 Well, let’s explore the best way to block out snoring.
 If you can find a way to avoid hearing the snoring, you may not need to have an awkward conversation about the situation with your neighbor.